CogitoNTNU/course-computer-vision/README.md

-# Course Computer Vision
+# Course on Computer Vision

-Welcome to the "Course Computer Vision" notebook!
+Welcome to the "Course on Computer Vision"!
 This course is designed to introduce you to the fundamentals of computer vision, covering key concepts, techniques, and applications.

 ## Overview